-• Deputise for the SIRO as Chair of the IGSG.

-- Deputise for/represent the SIRO as required in relation to information governance and Data Protection matters. - Be responsible for Information Governance strategy, programme and structure and delivery of the Trust's requirements for compliance with the Data Security and Protection Toolkit (DSPT) and relevant statute including but not limited to the Acts and FOI Act.
-This will include close working with other key roles such as DPO to delivery against requirements. - Monitor delivery of the strategy and provide reports to the IGSG and King's Executive and other bodies as required.
+- Deputise for the SIRO as Chair of the IGSG. - Deputise for/represent the SIRO as required in relation to information governance matters. - Be responsible for Information Governance strategy, programme and structure and delivery of the Trust's requirements for compliance with the Data Security and Protection Toolkit (DSPT) and relevant statute including but not limited to the Acts and FOI Act.
+This will include close working with other key roles such as IG Manager, Caldicott Guardian and the DPO to delivery against requirements. - Monitor delivery of the strategy and provide reports to the IGSG and King's Executive and other bodies as required.